JamyJones/Pastebin2/paste.md

 Yes, a class can have asynchronous methods.
+In JavaScript (using async/await), Python (using asyncio), and other languages that support asynchronous programming, you can define methods within a class that execute asynchronously.

+### Example in JavaScript (Node.js):
-In JavaScript, for example, you can define an asynchronous method within a class using the `async` keyword.
-This allows the method to return a Promise and use the `await` keyword for asynchronous operations.
+Here's how you can define an asynchronous method inside a class using `async` and `await` in JavaScript:

-Here's an example:

 ```javascript
 class DataFetcher {